Media Continues To Dig Into United Airlines Passenger David Dao’s Life, Uncovers Singing Past

 Media outlets the world over are continuing to have a field day at the expense of Dr. David Dao, the United Airlines passenger who was seen being dragged out of his seat in a now-viral video, and his varied past.

-Now along with knowing of the Kentucky’s medical practitioner’s reported criminal history and alleged sexual preference, which was also reported here on the Inquisitr; the New York Post, by way of a handful of Vietnam-based publications, have uncovered that Dao once released music in the Asian country underneath the name, “Dao Duy Anh” as part of the melodic collective, Bach Viet.
+Now, along with knowing the Kentucky medical practitioner’s reported criminal history and alleged sexual preference, which was also reported here on the Inquisitr, the New York Post, by way of a handful of Vietnam-based publications, have uncovered that Dao once released music in the Asian country underneath the name “Dao Duy Anh” as part of the melodic collective Bach Viet.

 A new video of the United passenger's discussion with law enforcement has emerged https://t.co/GArlPhiEBO pic.twitter.com/O70upUJa7B